-In summary, the results obtained indicate that there are no evidences of resistance development of S. nonagrioides to MON 810 maize in the Ebro Valley region.
+In summary, the results obtained indicate that there are no evidences of resistance development of S. nonagrioides to MON 810 maize in NE Spain.
 Our results are in line with those revealed in ten years of surveys of farmers, in which no evidence of any unexpected adverse effect associated with the cultivation of MON 810 was found (Bertho et al., 2020).